FK Třinec

 FK Třinec is a football club based in Třinec, Czech Republic.
-It plays in the Czech National Football League.
+It plays in the Moravian-Silesian Football League.
 It is sponsored by the Třinec Iron and Steel Works; in the past the club bore the name of the company.

 The club's highest achievement was the presence in the Czechoslovak First League, where the club was present for six seasons in the 1960s and 1970s.

 History

 Czechoslovak era

-In 1921 Polish population of the town of Třinec (Trzyniec) founded KS Siła Trzyniec, ethnically Polish sport club.
+In 1921 Polish population of Třinec (Polish: Trzyniec) founded KS Siła Trzyniec, ethnically Polish sport club.
 In the same year local German population founded DSV Trzynietz.
 Two years later Czechs founded their own club SK Třinec.
 After the communist coup d'état of 1948, communists began to curb the number of organizations in Czechoslovakia and the Polish club was fused to the Czech one in 1952.
-The club played in the Czechoslovak First League for the first time in the 1963–64 season and returned to play three consecutive seasons there between 1970–71 and 1972–73.
+The club won promotion to the Czechoslovak First League after finishing behind Spartak Brno B, who were ineligible for promotion, in Group B of the Czechoslovak Second League in the 1962–63 season.
+Třinec played in the First League for the first time in the 1963–64 season, before returning to play three consecutive seasons there between 1970–71 and 1972–73.
 Two more seasons in the top flight followed in 1974–75 and 1975–76 before the club was relegated from the top flight.